Food, Water & Health Tips

 Street Food Safety Tips

-• Choose vendors with high customer turnover and freshly cooked food
+• Choose vendors with high customer turnover and freshly prepared food

-• Watch food being prepared in front of you
+• Watch food being cooked in front of you whenever possible

-• Avoid pre-cut fruits exposed to open air
+• Avoid pre-cut fruits or uncovered food exposed to dust and heat

-• Prefer hot, freshly fried or grilled items
+• Prefer hot, freshly fried, grilled, or steamed dishes

-If you are new to Indian spices, start with milder dishes and gradually explore stronger flavors.
+If you are unfamiliar with Indian spices, begin with milder dishes before gradually trying richer and spicier regional specialties.

 Choosing Restaurants Wisely

-• Choose reputable hotels for international hygiene standards
+• Choose reputable hotels and established restaurants for international hygiene standards

 Drinking Water Precautions

-• Consider carrying a reusable bottle with a purification filter
+• Consider carrying a reusable bottle with a built-in purification filter

-Staying cautious with water prevents most common travel-related illnesses.
+Staying cautious with water and beverages helps prevent most common travel-related stomach problems.

 🩺 Health & Wellness in India